erroronline1/caro/readme.md

     * zip
     * php_pdo_sqlsrv_82_nts_x64.dll (sqlsrv)
 * my.ini (MySQL) max_allowed_packet = 100M / [SQL SERVER](https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/configure-the-network-packet-size-server-configuration-option?view=sql-server-ver16) 32767
-* Manually set mime type for site-webmanifest as application/manifest+json for IIS servers
+* Manually set mime type for site-webmanifest as application/manifest+json for IIS servers.
-* Set up api/setup.ini, especially the used sql subset and its credentials, packagesize in byte according to sql-configuration
+* Set up api/setup.ini, especially the used sql subset and its credentials, packagesize in byte according to sql-configuration.
 * Run api/install.php, you will be redirected to the frontpage afterwards - no worries, in case of a rerun nothing will happen.
-* Install as progressive web app (PWA) from the initial browser request
+* Install as progressive web app (PWA) from the initial browser request.

 ### Runtime variables
 Some variables can be edited during runtime.
 This applies for all *values* of language.xx.ini files and some settings in setup.ini